verana-labs/verifiable-trust-vpr-spec/spec.md

 :::note
 Deposit-bound amounts MUST always be paid in [[ref: native denom]].
 While the onboarding process is PENDING, both the validation fees and the deposit-bound amount are **held in the escrow account**: no [[ref: trust units]] are minted and nothing is routed to the [[ref: distribution pool]] until validation (see [[MOD-PP-MSG-3]](#mod-pp-msg-3-set-participant-op-to-validated)); on cancellation the escrow is refunded as-is (see [[MOD-PP-MSG-6]](#mod-pp-msg-6-cancel-participant-op-last-request)).

+**Why `* 2`, while 100% of the validation fees is still required:** [[ref: trust units]] can only be minted from [[ref: native denom]].
+When fees are priced in the native denom, the validator's deposit-bound portion is carved **out of the fee itself** (the validator receives `fees × (1 - trust_deposit_rate)` in its wallet and the rest is minted), so the applicant only adds its own surcharge.
+When fees are priced in an arbitrary coin or in fiat, the protocol cannot carve a portion out of a non-native (or off-chain) payment nor swap it: the fee goes to the validator **whole**, in the pricing asset, and **both** deposit-bound amounts — the applicant's surcharge **and** the validator's portion — must be funded separately by the applicant, in native denom.
+The applicant's total cost is therefore `fees + 2 × trust_deposit_rate × value(fees)` instead of `fees × (1 + trust_deposit_rate)`, and the validator receives its full fee plus trust units: ecosystems choosing a non-native pricing asset should set fee levels accordingly.
 :::

 ###### [MOD-PP-MSG-1-2-4] Start Participant OP overlap checks